abrasive/shairport/CAR INSTALL.md

 ## Example

-In this example, we are using a Raspberry Pi Zero W and a Pimoroni PHAT DAC.
+In this example, a Raspberry Pi Zero W and a Pimoroni PHAT DAC are used.
 This combination has been tested for well over a year.
-Please note that some of the details of setting up networks are specific to the version of Linux used.
-In particular, the treatment of networks is different in Stretch from Jessie.
+Please note that some of the details of setting up networks are specific to the version of Linux used -- Raspbian Stretch.

 ### Prepare the initial SD Image
 * Download the latest version of Raspbian Lite -- Stretch Lite of 2018-03-13 at the time of writing -- and install it onto an SD Card.